mihailthebuilder/top-cv-app/README.md

 ## Overview

 A React-based online job application form.
-Following along The Odin Project's course: https://www.theodinproject.com/lessons/cv-application
+This is an assignment from The Odin Project: https://www.theodinproject.com/lessons/cv-application

 ## How it works